-How To Inoculate A Grain Bag
+How To Inoculate A Sterilized Substrate Bag

 Bulk Tub Substrate Phase

-Introducing the Bag to Fruiting Conditions
+Introducing the Tub or Bag to Fruiting Conditions

-Step 4: 5 to 10 days after the bag has been introduced to fruiting and subjected to a light cycle, you’ll start to see primordia.
+Step 3: Once the substrate has been introduced to fruiting conditions you’ll start to see primordia in about 10 days.
 Primordia are tiny pinheads that turn to mushrooms.
 Continue to mist and fan.